HokageM/DamagedLoggingAnalyzer/README.md

 **Temporal Trends**:
 How has the damage-caused wood harvesting changed over the years?
 Are there increasing trends in certain types of damage like drought or insects, possibly linked to climate change?
+How will the year 2024 look like in terms of the volume of wood harvested due to different causes?

 **Damage Types**:
 Which type of damage causes the most wood harvesting?